-Michael is a Professor of Radiation Oncology specialising in breast, lung and prostate cancers.
+Michael is a Professor of Radiation Oncology working primarily with breast, lung, and prostate cancers.

 - Stereotactic prostate radiation therapy